Skip to Content

 lanhhair/Instagram

-There are three main types of ash blonde hair, ashy blonde, light ash blonde, and dark ash blonde.
+Ash blonde hair generally ranges from light ash blonde to dark ash blonde.
 All the shades result in a smokey color with slivers of silver.

 One way to distinguish what ash blonde hair looks like is it’s a non-vibrant hair color that can resemble brown shades.